kubedb/cli/docs/guides/elasticsearch/x-pack/x-pack-monitoring.md

 # X-Pack Monitoring with KubeDB Elasticsearch

-This tutorial will show you how to use X-Pack monitoring in an Elasticsearch cluster in KubeDB.
+This tutorial will show you how to use X-Pack monitoring in an Elasticsearch cluster deployed with KubeDB.

 ## Before You Begin